 Grandma’s Minestrone Soup

-This is my Grandma’s recipe that my Mum gave me years ago when I left home so I would eat.
-She always used fresh Borlotti beans, but canned are fine.
-I like to use less water for a really thick soup, more like a stew.
-In Italy, this soup is often eaten at room temperature in the summertime.
-The soup is finished with fresh basil then left to cool down before it is eaten.
-If you are using soup from the refrigerator, bring it to room temperature before serving it.
+Grandma’s Minestrone Soup recipe is my Italian grandma’s recipe.
+My Mum gave it to me years ago when I left home so I would eat, and it became my go-to during chemo.
+As kids we used to call it Jungle Soup because of all the veggies in it, and we loved it.
+Grandma always used fresh borlotti beans from her garden, but canned are fine.
+I like to use less water for a really thick soup, more like a stew but you can add stock or water to taste.
+In Italy, this type of soup is often eaten at room temperature in the summertime.
+You can top it with fresh basil then leave it to cool down before it is eaten.
+If you are using soup that’s been stored in the refrigerator, bring it to room temperature before serving it.

 1. Heat the olive oil in a large saucepan over medium high heat.
 Add garlic and pancetta, if using, and fry until turning to a light gold.

 2. Add onions, carrots, celery, potatoes, and bay leaf.
 Cover and turn down the heat to medium low to sweat the vegetables until they begin to soften.
 Stir occasionally.

 3. When the vegetables are soft, mix in the cabbage (See note).
 Cover and sweat for another 5 minutes or until the cabbage begins to soften.

 4. Remove lid and turn the heat up to medium high.
 Mix in the tomatoes and cook until the tomato takes on an orangey color (if using paste, take care it doesn’t burn).
 Add the parsley and stock or water.
 Bring to boil, cover, then turn down to simmer.
 Cook for 25 minutes, then add the beans.
 If home cooked add the liquid too.
 Bring to a simmer again and add the pasta.
 Adjust seasoning.